9diov/writings/rails_postgres_performance.md

-# How we reduced our Rails/PostgreSQL app's response time by 3x
+# How we reduced our Rails app's response time by 3x with PostgreSQL

 ## Background